Welcome to the Northern Ireland Motorcycle Branch of The Royal British Legion

 Lest We Forget

-Branch Meetings: Last Friday of the month (Feb-Nov) at 20:00 in various Royal British Legion Clubs throughout Northern Ireland.
-Contact our Chairman, Andy Field for details of the next meeting.
+Branch Meetings: Generally held on the last Friday of the month (Feb-Nov) at 20:00 in various Royal British Legion Clubs throughout Northern Ireland.

 Membership is open to everyone.
 If you have an interest in the objectives of the Legion and want to help and support for those who have served and their families, come and join us.
 We welcome men and women of all ages, whether they have served in the Armed Forces or not.